Supply Chain Management

 Secondly, the next step includes sourcing or developing.
 This step includes developing a relationship with suppliers for the production of the raw material.
 It counts not only finding trusted suppliers but also identifying various methods for delivery, shipping and payment.

-The objectives of supply chain management in this stage also creates a matrix for improving and controlling relations.
+In this stage also create a matrix for improving and controlling relations.
 The final thing includes authorizing specific supplier payments.

 Make

-Thirdly, the objectives of supply chain management are based on the production of products that are required by the customers.
+Thirdly, it is based on the production of products that are required by the customers.
 This stage involves designing, producing, testing, packaging and synchronization of the products.

-The major duty of the manager becomes scheduling activities for the preparation of the delivery.
-This level is considered as the most intensive unit where each firm differentiates based on production output, quality levels and workers result.
+The major duty of the manager is scheduling activities for the preparation of the delivery.
+This level is considered the most intensive unit where each firm differentiates based on production output, quality levels and workers’ results.

 Fourthly, there comes a delivery stage.
 Therefore, the final products are delivered to customers.
-This stage is mainly termed as logistics phase where customers order and planning of goods take place.
-Companies collaborate the receipt of orders, frame warehouse, pick carriers, and arrange an invoice system for payments.
+This stage is mainly termed as logistics phase where customers’ orders and the planning of goods take place.
+Companies collaborate on the receipt of orders, frame warehouses, pick carriers, and arrange an invoice system for payments.

 Return

-Finally, for objectives of the supply management process is the return.
+Finally, for objective of the supply management process is the return.
 Here the defective items get returned by the customer to the supplier.
-Therefore, customer queries and grievances are handled which results as a problematic section.
+Therefore, customer queries and grievances are handled which results in a problematic section.
 The supply chain network must set a flexible section for handling the returns who have issues.

 Inventory Management